SaveSavio/computer-vision-rock-paper-scissors/README.md

 ```python
 def countdown(self, seconds):
 ```
-defines a *"3...2...1...shoot!"* countdown necessary to simulate the game rules but it is also necessary to determine the moment in time in which a snapshot from the webcam is taken and passed to the Tensorflow engine".
+defines a *"3...2...1...shoot!"* countdown necessary to simulate the game rules.
+The countdown is also necessary to determine the moment in time in which a snapshot from the webcam is taken and passed to the Tensorflow engine.

 ```python
 def get_prediction(self):
 ```
-is the "engine" of the game, taking a snapshot from the camera, passing it to Tensorflow and returning one of the classes *rock, paper, scissors* based on their likelyhood (the class with higher confidence score is returned).
+is the *engine* of the game, taking a snapshot from the camera, passing it to Tensorflow and returning one of the classes *rock, paper, scissors* based on their likelyhood (the class with higher confidence score is returned).

 ```python
 def get_computer_choice(self):